deiss/fftocean/README.md

 ### Use

-To launch the simulation, call `bin/ocean`:
+To launch a default simulation, call `bin/ocean`:

     bin/ocean

+You can specify more parameters for the simulation.
+You can get a list of these parameters with the option `--help`.

+    bin/ocean --help

 To close the application:
 * Mac: `cmd+Q`